 •popular acclaim, cultural influence beyond chess

-Best player today is obviously magnificient Magnus Carlsen, reigning World Chess Champion since 2013, and clear no. 1 of the world ranking in classical chess, achieving a new all-time-record rating (not taking Elo inflation into account), seeming for some time in a stratospheric distance to the rest of the world - well, there are always hungry guys on the road all over the planet :)
+Best player today is obviously magnificient Magnus Carlsen, reigning World Chess Champion since 2013, and clear no. 1 of the world ranking in classical chess, achieving a new all-time-record rating (not taking Elo inflation into account), seeming sometimes in a stratospheric distance to the rest of the world - well, there are always hungry guys on the road all over the planet :)

 Personal all-time-favourite: the enigmatic and infatigueable Viktor Korchnoi with his highly creative and combative style: